oktadev/okta-blog/_source/_posts/2018-07-10-build-a-basic-crud-app-with-node-and-react.md

 And as always, we'd love to hear from you.
 Hit us up with questions or feedback in the comments, or on Twitter [@oktadev](https://twitter.com/oktadev).

+<a name="changelog">**Changelog:**</a>

+* Nov 1, 2019: Added an error snackbar to help with debugging, added some information about installing SQLite, and updated a majority of the dependencies.
+Changes to this post can be viewed in [okta-blog#58](https://github.com/oktadeveloper/okta-blog/pull/58).